stlink-org/stlink/doc/compiling.md

 2. Move to the `stlink` directory with `cd C:\$Path-to-your-stlink-folder$\`
 3. Execute `mingw64-build.bat`

+You can provide make options to the call to the bat file.
+For example, use `-j8` to build in parallel with 8 jobs: `mingw64-build.bat -j8`

 Depending on the flavour of compilation the final executables will be placed in the following directories:
 - Local compilation: `<project_root>\build-mingw\bin`
 - Local installation: `C:\Program Files (x86)\stlink\bin`